shift7-ch/katta-docs/docs/concepts.md

 * Your data is uploaded to the storage providers only after encryption on your machine using the vault's content encryption keys.

 :::info[S3 Bucket]
-One vault corresponds to a single bucket.
+One vault corresponds to a single bucket named `${bucketPrefix}${vaultId}` with a random UUID.
+The number of vaults is therefore bounded by the number of buckets the provider allows per account or project.
+Several providers cap this in the low hundreds by default and raise it on request.
 :::

 A vault is initialized with a *vault template* consisting of the vault metadata file (`vault.uvf`) and the representation of the root folder under the data